JimSeker/BroadCastReceiver/README.md

 `BroadcastBoot`: Receives a broadcast on boot, that starts a alarm (since background services are no longer allowed in Oreo).

-`BroadcastBoot2`: Receives a broadcast on boot, that starts a JobIntentService, which is allowed to run in the background.
+`BroadcastBoot2`: Receives a broadcast on boot, that starts a Worker, which is allowed to run in the background.

 ---